spaceyb/go-sca/README.md

 # go-sca
-A PHP source code analyser written in Go
+A PHP source code analyser written in Go.